ObjectModules/deploy/[Mapping]-Spreading.md

 ```

 ##Rules
+We are going to explain further what going on with a basic diagram when we are putting a parameter into of a routine process.

 Based on the concept of mapping then a new process shall follow these basic rules:
 * Have one assigned main process and one assigned displaying process
 * The title of the process shall be different with the routines